ghosh/Micromodal/README.md

 ## Contributing

 We are always open and invite developers to contribute to Micromodal.
-We have kept the guidelines and process dead simple, so you invest more time in making modals great again! 🇺🇸
+We have kept the guidelines and process dead simple, so you invest more time in making modals accessible to all.

 Micromodal follows the [standardjs](https://standardjs.com/) coding standard and is part of our `package.json` file.
 It will help us to maintain consistency in the codebase.